EO-DataHub/eodhp-guide/services/jupyter.md

 From JupyterHub, users can start and stop workspace notebooks for all workspaces they are a member of.
 They will be redirected to any new notebooks, or can connect to any notebooks already running using the JupyterHub app.

+JupyterHub runs as a deployment, `hub`, in Kubernetes in the `jupyter` namespace.
+User notebooks run in the relevant workspace namespaces, `ws-<workspace-name>`.

 ### Configuration

 Jupyter is configured in [ArgoCD Deployment](https://github.com/EO-DataHub/eodhp-argocd-deployment) repository, apps/jupyter directory.